Feature: Baggage Forwarding

 2nd-Class Fare (¥)

 Japan Railways (JR) operates the largest network of highway buses in Japan; it tends to be a little pricier than other operators, but is reliable and buses tend to depart and arrive at train stations rather than bus stops elsewhere in the city.
-You can purchase these tickets from JR train stations.

 Typical long-distance one-way fares and travel times out of Tokyo include the following.
 Early booking often offers discounts; prices usually rise on weekends.